QTC-IQAC/NEMAT/README.md

 If values are larger than $10^3$, something wrong has occurred.
 A possible solution is to enlarge a little bit the PBC box (for example 0.2 per side is enough but you can enlarge it more).

 This will occur usually if the protein is large and, therefore, the membrane must be too in order to avoid rings with the protein.
+Check for this error if the minimization ends with no problems but equilibration is crashing.